 Do you like it?

 No. It was great to get started with as it was easy enough to use and didn’t feel too expensive at the time.
 In hindsight, it’s actually pretty expensive since the cost grows with the user base.
-Because I use regular website pages to build the Member Zone, it’s bound to get messier and messier as the amount of content increases overtime.
-To solve all these issues, I plan on switching to Kartra soon.
+Because I use regular website pages to build the Member Zone, it’s bound to get messier and messier as the amount of content increases over time.
+To solve all these issues, I plan on switching to Kartra as my online course platform soon.